zxrtz/Job-Market-Data-Cleaning-and-Analysis/README.md

 I also **cleaned and standardized the data**.
 I **remove duplicates**, **removed blank and irrelevant data**, and **modified fields** to prepare for analysis.

+Much of the data was messy and had errors when querying, especially when dealing with dates.

 Below you can see the companies in the top 5 for the number layoffs per year.